aws-samples/eks-workshop-developers/website/docs/introduction/python/refactoring.md

 command: uvicorn server.app.main:app --host 0.0.0.0 --port 8000
 ```

-* Ideally, a production application would have a separate frontend and backend Dockerfile.
+* Ideally, a production application would also have a separate frontend and backend Dockerfile.
 This would involve specifying the working directory and the destination path for copying code into the containers, both for the frontend and backend components.
 ```
 # Docker.frontend
 FROM python:3.9-slim-buster as frontend-builder